Culture of Peru: Cuisine

 Chupe de camarones is a traditional Peruvian soup from Arequipa that can be found in every picantería in the city.

-Due to the rich variety and the harmony of its flavor and the food used, Peruvian food is constantly winning internationally and the chefs often have international recognition and distinction.
-One notable element is the constant new innovations and new dishes, especially those that incorporate the food found by experimentation.
-Each region maintains its rich cuisine by its food having a mix of colors and ingredients.
+Due to the rich variety and the harmony of its flavor and the food used, Peruvian food is frequently winning international prizes and the chefs often have international recognition.
+One notable element is innovation and new dishes, especially experimentation.
+Each region maintains its unique cuisine by its food having a mix of colors and ingredients.

 The great variety of native foods, such as corn, tomatoes, potatoes, uchu or chili pepper, oca, olluco, avocado, and fruits like cherimoya, lúcuma, and pineapple (ananás), along with animals such as tarucas (deer), llamas, and guinea pigs, led to the creation of new dishes and methods of preparation when combined with European and Moorish culinary traditions.
 The successive arrivals of Africans and Chinese also influenced the development of criollo cuisine, which is now varied and rich.

 Among the most representative dishes of Peruvian cuisine are ceviche (fish and seafood marinated in lime juice), chupe (soup) of shrimp, anticuchos (grilled beef heart skewers), olluco con charqui, the Andean pachamanca (meats, tubers, and beans cooked in a stone oven), lomo saltado (stir-fried beef with tomatoes and onions, served with fried potatoes and rice) of Chinese influence, and picante de cuy.
 These dishes are often accompanied by typical drinks such as chicha de jora (corn fermented and sun-dried), with very low alcohol content, as well as non-alcoholic chicha made from purple corn or peanuts.